qrvey/partner-portal/docs/ui-docs/datasets/datasets.md

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/12datasets.png#thumbnail-60)

-Geolocation groups require a column to be identified as country or zip code, as these allow for a point to be uniquely marked on a map.
+Geolocation groups require a column to be identified as *country* or *zip code*, as these allow for a point to be uniquely marked on a map.
-Assign a name to your group and select either a country or zip code column to begin.
-At this point, you have the option to choose additional columns as Street Line, City, State, Zip Code or Country.
+Assign a name to your group and select either a *country* or *zip code* column to begin.
+At this point, you have the option to choose additional columns such as *Street Line, City, State, Zip Code* or *Country*.
-Defining, or changing Geolocation Groups will *not* require a data reload.
+Defining, or changing Geolocation Groups will **not** require a data reload.

 ### Transformations
 Applying Transformations to the dataset is probably the most powerful feature in the dataset design.